 Even if you’re working for a business that’s not active in other countries, it’s beneficial to adopt a global approach.
 With international trade relations and regulations constantly shifting, you need to be aware of what’s happening in the global economy.
 Knowing what happens today will help you to devise your strategy for tomorrow.

 If your business is already active in multiple countries or thinking of expanding its operations abroad, knowledge of how foreign markets operate is vital.
 Business cultures vary across countries and a lack of awareness can cause costly failures.
-A notorious example is Uber, which saw its expansion into China fail due to insufficient understanding of the Chinese business environment.
+A notorious example is Uber, which saw its expansion into China struggle due to insufficient understanding of the Chinese business environment.
 Smart CFOs can prevent mistakes by carefully researching new markets and informing CEOs of risks.

 Rules and regulations are another minefield where the knowledge of the CFO is a useful navigation aid.
 When expanding abroad, proper finance infrastructures need to be set up as early as possible.
 Get a head start by establishing local banking relations, exploring outsourcing opportunities for payroll and accounting, and developing a cash repatriation plan.
-Use your experience as a finance professional to prevent errors and mistakes and you’ll play a significant part in the success of business expansion.
+Use your experience as a finance pro to prevent errors and mistakes and you’ll play a significant part in the success of business expansion.

 Use New Technology Effectively

 It’s no secret that technology is changing the role of the CFO.
 Financial technology, or fintech, is here to stay.
 Rather than fearing that technology will leave you without a job, consider the possibilities: Fintech has the potential to make financial departments more efficient and less prone to human error.
 That’s not to say CFOs of the future will be robots: Your human ability to make informed decisions makes you invaluable.